hawkeye64/quasar-extras-svg-icons/docs/src/pages/all-about-quasar-extras-svg-icons/what-is-quasar-extras-svg-icons.md

 3. The SVG uses commands, like `use` which cannot be integreted into the Quasar Framework format.

 Before making a feature request, install the package you feel should be included into this package and check out if the above criteria will fit the needs of our parser.

+## SVG Icon Finder

+Don't forget to check out our [SVG Icon Finder](/all-about-quasar-extras-svg-icons/icon-finder) so you can find that perfect icon for your app.